Highlights Of The Program

 • Evaluating key screening and qualification test methods used to assess corrosion inhibitor performance under representative conditions

-• Comparing laboratory testing approaches, including rotating systems, flow loops, and jet impingement, for accurate performance validation
+• Contrasting laboratory testing approaches, including rotating systems, flow loops, and jet impingement, for accurate performance validation

-• Addressing specialized testing requirements such as under-deposit and top-of-line corrosion to reflect complex field environments
+• Covering specialized testing requirements such as under-deposit and top-of-line corrosion to reflect complex field environments

 • Identifying gaps in current testing protocols and assessing secondary properties to improve inhibitor selection and reliability